shiraz-shah/VFCs/README.md

 ## vOTU gene calling, and protein comparison
 Calling genes on the vOTUs and submitting the resulting proteins to a sensitive all-against-all sequence search allows for two things:
  - uncovering of deeper evolutionary relationships so taxonomic groups like genera and families are revealed
- - grouping of viral proteins into de novo viral ortholog groups (VOGs) that can be used alongside the vOTUs for further downstream analysis
+ - grouping of viral proteins into de novo viral ortholog groups (VOGs) that can be used alongside the vOTUs for statistical analyses against sample metadata.

 This is done with [Prodigal](https://github.com/hyattpd/Prodigal) and [fasta36](https://github.com/wrpearson/fasta36) like follows:
 ```